-Figure G.5: Using RCU to Wait for Mythical Preemptible NMIs to Finish sections delimited by rcu_read_lock_bh() and rcu_read_unlock_bh() at the time call_rcu_bh() was invoked, RCU would be within its rights to invoke the callback immediately, possibly freeing a data structure still being used by the RCU read-side critical section!
+If there happened to be no RCU read-side critical sections delimited by rcu_read_lock_bh() and rcu_read_unlock_bh() at the time call_rcu_bh() was invoked, RCU would be within its rights to invoke the callback immediately, possibly freeing a data structure still being used by the RCU read-side critical section!
 This is not merely a theoretical possibility: a long-running RCU read-side critical section delimited by rcu_read_lock() and rcu_read_unlock() is vulnerable to this failure mode.